Windows and Doors FAQs

 Q: Should I have my windows installed inside my old frames or have the frames replaced?

-A: If your home was built in the 80’s or 90’s you should consider removing the old frames: Most existing wood window frames have very little or no insulation between them and the frame of the house.
+A: If your home was built in the 80s or 90s, you should consider removing the old frames.
+Most existing wood window frames have very little or no insulation between them and the frame of the house.
 Having high performance windows installed on such frames is really only doing half the job, as cold air will still penetrate your home around the wood frame.
 You will lose a significant amount of glass area by having a new vinyl window installed on an existing wood frame.
-Existing frames are not shimmed to support your new vinyl window, which will cause it to sag in the future, resulting in problems with drafts and leaks with your new window.
-If you choose to have your new windows installed with a full frame tear out you will have eliminated the 3 problems stated above.
+Existing frames are not shimmed to support your new vinyl window, which will cause it to sag in the future, resulting in problems with drafts and leaks.
+If you choose to have your new windows installed with a full frame tear out, you will have eliminated the three problems stated above.
 You will also eliminate the bulky look of the aluminum capping that is used to cover over wood that remains.

 Q: What is low E Glass?

 A: Low-E glass stands for low emissivity glass.
 It is a technologically advanced, insulating glass that improves energy efficiency by reducing the transfer of heat or cold through windows.
 Coatings are microscopically thin, virtually invisible, metal or metallic oxide layers deposited on glass surface to reduce the U-factor by suppressing the radiant transfer of energy (heat and cold).

 A: An odorless, colorless, tasteless, invisible, non-toxic gas used to replace the air inside the sealed units to reduce thermal transfer.
 It is six times heavier than air.
 Since argon gas is denser than air and is not in continuous motion like air, the transference of energy (heat and cold) is greatly reduced.
 In short, argon gas provides extra insulation.

 Q: Everyone talks about their “Spacer” why is this so important?